 In a previous post, I described how the process of maturity is replacing low-level, material values, with higher-level, abstract values.
 So instead of chasing money all the time, you could chase freedom.
 Instead of trying to be liked by everyone, you could value developing intimacy with a few.
 Instead of trying to win everything, you could focus on merely giving your best effort.

 Ultimately, abstract values are values you can control.
-You can always control whether you’re being honest or not.
 You cannot control if people like you.
+But you can always control whether you’re being honest or not.
+You can’t always control if and when you win or not.
 You can always control whether you’re giving your best effort.
-You can’t always control if you win or not.
-You can always control if you’re doing something you find meaningful, you can’t always control how much you’ll get paid.
+In a career, you can’t always control how much you’ll get paid.
+But you can always control if you’re doing something you find meaningful.

 So, here’s the catch: sitting around thinking about better values to have is nice.
 But nothing will solidify until you go out and embody that new value.
 Values are won and lost through life experience.
 Not through logic or feelings or even beliefs.
 They have to be lived and experienced to stick.